Recidiviz/justice-counts/publisher/src/components/HelpCenter/README.md

   },
 };
 ```
+---

-If you'd like to remove a guide, please delete the relevant guide object from within the `helpCenterGuideStructure` object in `HelpCenterSetup.tsx` and the guide component in `HelpCenterGuides.tsx`.
+### If you'd like to remove a Help Center guide:
+Please delete the relevant guide object from within the `helpCenterGuideStructure` object in `HelpCenterSetup.tsx` and the guide component in `HelpCenterGuides.tsx`.